DJBen/TemplateImageView/README.md

 Excellent placeholder for your image views.
 Tell your designer what to do using the storyboard.

 ## Inspiration
 There must be times that you are putting an image view into your app of some purpose but you don't have the image.
-Not long after you are digging through the internet for image but you forget the dimension or even the purpose.
-This `TemplateImageView` is the perfect solution.
+Not long after you start digging through the internet for image, you forget the dimension, or even the purpose of the image.
+This `TemplateImageView` is the perfect solution to this annoyance.

-![Screenshot](https://raw.githubusercontent.com/DJBen/TemplateImageView/master/screenshot-storyboard.png "Screen shot 1")

 It does not only tell you the dimensions (of your choice) but it also contains a descriptive text field for you to illustrate the purpose of image being put there.
 You can your designer can communicate using the storyboard!

+![Screenshot](https://raw.githubusercontent.com/DJBen/TemplateImageView/master/screenshot-storyboard.png "Screen shot 1")

 ## Usage
 For now: download `Classes/TemplateImageView.swift` and plug it into your code.
 Create a new `UIView` and change its class into `TemplateImageView`.